jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

   After events:
     CF: copy_templates_1 at init-db.c:55:7
     CT: Jump to external code for lstat64
-    CF: Jump to external code for lstat64
-    CT: External code
     RF: Jump to external code for lstat64
   Occurrences: 12